glentner/python-102/docs/source/tutorial/testing.rst

         assert cumulative_product([1, 2, 3, 4]) == [1, 2, 6, 24]
         assert cumulative_product([1, 2, 3, 3]) == [1, 2, 6, 18]

-To run our tests, we simple execute ``pytest`` at the command line at the top of our project.
+To run our tests, we simply execute ``pytest`` at the command line at the top of our project.

 .. code-block:: none